srobo/website/_events/sr2026/kickstart.md

 ## What to bring

 - Any tools which might be useful to work with your kit, especially wire cutters and strippers
-- A laptop to program your robots with, note that the USB stick for your robot needs a [USB Type-A socket](https://www.viewsonic.com/library/tech/usb-c-usb-b-and-usb-a-whats-the-difference/#USB_The_Basics)
+- At least 1 laptop to program your robots with.
+Note that the USB stick for your robot needs a [USB Type-A socket](https://www.viewsonic.com/library/tech/usb-c-usb-b-and-usb-a-whats-the-difference/#USB_The_Basics)

 We'll be issuing kits to teams at Kickstart.
 If you're not attending Kickstart, we will ship your kit to you.